How I Spent a Day in Baton Rouge, Louisiana

 For dinner, Eddie and I took a local’s restaurant recommendation, which turned out to be uneventful.
 We ended up at the Capital City Grill and dined outside for optimal people watching.
-Our service left a lot to be desired and the food was average at best; perhaps it was just the dishes that we chose.
+Our service left a lot to be desired, and the food was average at best; perhaps it was just the dishes that we chose.

 I could have kicked myself for not selecting a traditional Louisiana dish, something like shrimp and grits or red beans and rice.
 Eddie had the Hushpuppies for a starter and the Pecan Chicken Salad, which was much tastier than my Southwestern Pasta.

 We also passed the River Center and USS Kidd along the way.
-Baton Rouge definitely has some interesting and unique architecture.
+Baton Rouge has some interesting and unique architecture.

 Breakfast Dishes and Doses of History

 The next morning, Eddie and I awoke with an appetite, and this time I was trusting my travel blogger skills to pick our breakfast location.
 My instinct paid off as we had what will probably be one of the best meals I ate in 2016 at a little place called Christina’s.
-Christina’s Restaurant was in walking distance, but it is a jaunt.
+Christina’s Restaurant was in walking distance, but it is a hike.
 Be sure to walk in the shade as much as possible because Baton Rouge is freaking hot!

 We arrived at Christina’s and entered a typical looking retro cafe serving home-style cooking.
-The daily specials are written on a dry erase board; do not miss these options.
+The daily specials were written on a dry erase board; do not miss these options.
 I chose the Shrimp and Cream Cheese Omelet, which sounded so interring with sautéed shrimp, green onions, and a fantastic house cream cheese sauce.
 Oh my, it was epic!
-The green onions and the rich cream sauce really dazzled my palate.
+The green onions and the rich cream sauce dazzled my palate.

 Baton Rouge: Checked Off the Bucket List

-Before saying adieu to this awesome city, we drove over to the Louisiana State Capitol to admire its art, architecture, and impressive sculptures.
+Before saying adieu to this remarkable city, we drove over to the Louisiana State Capitol to admire its art, architecture, and impressive sculptures.
 If you have not visited the state capitol, I encourage you to stop by and pay homage to this jewel.

-My next trip to Baton Rouge will definitely include a trip to the Louisiana Art & Science Museum, Planetarium, and a walk through LSU would be amazing.
+My next trip to Baton Rouge will include a trip to the Louisiana Art & Science Museum, Planetarium, and a walk through LSU would be amazing.
 For now, I leave the city happy that I got to explore something new and beautiful.
 Have you ever been to Baton Rouge?